Registering post-1989 forest land

 - an electronic shapefile of your land.

-To complete registration, you'll need the following:
+To complete registration, you'll need:

 - land details, such as certificates of title or Māori Land Court reference(s)